Bareflank/hypervisor/README.md

 The setup-<platform>.sh script not only creates the cross compiler, but it also sets up the libc and libc++ environment, creating a sysroot that will be used by the bareflank hypervisor.
-Once you have your cross compiler setup based on the script, or instructions, you should be able to run the following
+Once you have your cross compiler setup based on the script, you should be able to run the following:

 ```
 make